Anyone who takes on gardening will tell you that it’s one of the most wonderful pursuits in their lives!

 But if your cherished buds aren’t growing into lush blooms, then you may be disregarding a few essential factors that are key to growing a full, stunning garden.

-Don’t worry; even the most skillful gardeners go wrong in ways they don’t even notice.
+Don’t worry; even the most skilful gardeners go wrong in ways they don’t even notice.

 Let’s explore six of the most common missteps people make in flower gardening.
 But we won’t stop at the challenges.
 We’ll look at six easy fixes you can do to remedy them!